aaronj3/chowtime/README.md

 ### User Authentication
 Users can sign up or log in to their account with BCrypt user authentication in the rails backend.

-### Listings
+### Restaurant Index Page
-Users can browse through available seeded listings on the home page and see further details and reviews after clicking on the desired listing.
+Users can browse restaurants through available seeded data and see further details and reviews after clicking into a restaurant show page.

 ### Reservations
-Users can book a reservation on their desired listing, and are given the ability to edit or delete the reservation.
+Users can book a reservation for restaurants, and can edit or delete the reservation.

 ### Reviews
-Users can write a review and rate a listing, as well as edit and delete the review.
+Users can write a review and rate a restaurant, as well as edit and delete the review.